AyushMaurya1/Ppe_Kit_Detection/README.md

 **Configuration**

-Modify the following paths in the script as per your system:
+Modify the neceassry paths in the scripts as per your system.
-PPE_MODEL_PATH = r"C:\Users\ayush\Downloads\ppe_detection\model\yolo.pt"
-WORKER_MODEL_PATH = r"C:\Users\ayush\Downloads\ppe_detection\model\person.pt"
-BUZZER_AUDIO_PATH = r"C:\Users\ayush\Downloads\buzzer.wav"

-**Troubleshooting**

-Model Not Loading:

-Ensure the model files are present in the specified directory.
-Verify the ultralytics package is installed.
-Buzzer Not Playing:

-Confirm buzzer.wav exists at the specified path.
-Check if the pygame library is initialized properly.
-Webcam Issues:

-Ensure the webcam is connected and accessible.
-Verify permissions for accessing the webcam.
-Dependencies Not Found:

-Run pip install -r requirements.txt with a requirements.txt file listing: ultralytics opencv-python numpy pygame
+**License**
+This project is licensed under the MIT License - see the LICENSE file for details.